 - a) Executed Final Application completed by the Property Owner, with all fields filled including all owner certifications and signatures.
-See Appendix G. - b) ECM Survey conducted according to the requirements of the Program Guidelines and documenting the expected monetary savings from the energy, water, and operations savings to be achieved by the C-PACE Project.
-The ECM Survey should be stamped by a Qualified Engineering Professional.
-The energy and water usage baseline information should be entered into EPA Portfolio Manager and the Property Owner should ensure the data is shared with the City of Philadelphia pursuant to the City's benchmarking ordinance (as further described below). - c) Mortgage/Lien Holder Consent evidenced by written consent from all existing mortgage and lien holders on the Eligible Property for the proposed C-PACE Project.
+See Appendix G. - b) Survey conducted according to the requirements of the Program Guidelines The Survey should be signed off by a Qualified Engineering Professional.
+For existing buildings energy and water efficiency projects, the energy and water usage baseline information should be entered into EPA Portfolio Manager and the Property Owner should ensure the data is shared with the City of Philadelphia pursuant to the City's benchmarking ordinance (as further described below). - c) Mortgage/Lien Holder Consent evidenced by written consent from all existing mortgage and lien holders on the Eligible Property for the proposed C-PACE Project.
 (See Section 10.0 for further detail). - d) Title Report disclosing all current mortgage and lien holders on the property and showing that there are no involuntary liens on the property (the Title Report must be issued not more than 60 days prior to closing of the C-PACE Financing). - e) Capital Provider Statement certifying that Capital Provider has reviewed the financial worthiness of each Qualified Contractor and accepts the use of each Qualified Contractor on the C-PACE Project.
 See Section 5 for details. - f) Execution-Ready C-PACE Statement of Levy and Lien Agreement must have been agreed upon among the C-PACE Capital Provider, Property Owner, Program Administrator and the City of Philadelphia.
 The C-PACE Statement of Levy and Lien Agreement includes a copy of the C-PACE Financial Agreement.
 By signing the C-PACE Statement of Levy and Lien Agreement, Property Owner and Capital Provider agree to adhere by the rules described in these Program Guidelines.
-See Appendix D. - g) Payment of Program Expenses must be evidenced in proposed sources and uses or some other documentation reasonably satisfactory to the Program Administrator. - h) Diversity and Inclusion Plan demonstrating support for diverse and local contractors, partners and workforce.
-See Appendix L for more details.
+The template provided by the Program Administrator must not be modified other than to insert project-specific information.
+See Appendix D. - g) Payment of Program Expenses must be evidenced in proposed sources and uses, amortization schedule or some other documentation reasonably satisfactory to the Program Administrator.